- Brand name

 OMNISCAN is intended for use in hospitals and radiology clinics only.

-OMNISCAN is for use in adults, children and babies.
+OMNISCAN is for use in adults, children and babies over 4 weeks of age.

 How OMNISCAN works